growingdevs/growingdevs.github.io/_posts/2013-09-18-ruby-resty.md

 Pretty nifty.

-Something Ruby Resty differs from Resty is host aliasing.
+One way Ruby Resty differs from Resty is host aliasing.
 Rather than specifiying a hostname, which maps to the config file, users can specify an easy to remember alias defined in ~/.ruby_resty.yml.

-This is still a working in progress and would love some feedback.
+This is still a working in progress and I would love some feedback.
 If you're interested, submit a [ruby-resty][7] issue or reply to this post.

 [1]: https://github.com/micha/resty